wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 <strong>Accounting for error budgets</strong>

-Error budgets are explored <a href="https://landing.google.com/sre/sre-book/chapters/embracing-risk/#xref_risk-management_unreliability-budgets" target="_blank">in Chapter 3 of the Google SRE (Site Reliability Engineering) book.</a> They are closely tied to SLOs.
+Error budgets are explored <a href="https://landing.google.com/sre/sre-book/chapters/embracing-risk/#xref_risk-management_unreliability-budgets" rel="noreferrer" target="_blank">in Chapter 3 of the Google SRE (Site Reliability Engineering) book.</a> They are closely tied to SLOs.
 It is a metric covering how much time in a quarter a service can be "unreliable".

 This budget accounts for down time due to deployments, production issues and unexpected events.
 It also allows time for teams to experiment and innovate in a controlled manner where failure (in a regulated amount) is not an issue.
 As previously mentioned, an SLO of 100% availability and reliability isn't possible, but we can plan and aim for achievable goals and measures.